AndrewBryson/azure-s2s-vpn-performance/README.md

 I executed a bunch of other tests but the above is a fair summary.

-A higher throughput can be achieved by using both VPN Gateways because the Virtual Network has 2 routes to to the remote network; see below that UK West has 2 routes to UK South (`10.1.0.0/16`) through the 2 next hop IPs of the VPN Gateway VMs (`10.2.1.4`, `10.2.1.5`).
+A higher throughput can be achieved by using both VPN Gateways because the Virtual Network has 2 routes to the remote network; see below that UK West has 2 routes to UK South (`10.1.0.0/16`) through the 2 next hop IPs of the VPN Gateway VMs (`10.2.1.4`, `10.2.1.5`).
 ![S2S active active routes](/results/images/s2s-active-active-routes.png)

-We can see the bandwidth utilisation of both Connections (to primary and secondary public IPs of the remote VPN Gateway); here metrics showing ~2.3 Gb/s and 2.5 Gb/s.
+We can see the bandwidth utilisation of both Connections (to primary and secondary public IPs of the remote VPN Gateway); here metrics showing ~2.3 Gb/s and ~2.5 Gb/s.
 ![S2S active active connection bandwidth metrics](/results/images/s2s-active-active-connection-bandwidth-metrics.png)